Portion of National Scenic Trail Near Tupelo Closed to Hikers

 Yockanookany Trailhead (Milepost 130.9)

-The Yockanookany trailhead is the northern terminus the Ridgeland Section of the Natchez Trace National Scenic Trail.
-This trailhead is open to hikers only, and provides them the option to create a day from one to twenty-fives miles each way.
-Hikers can continue 24.9 miles to the West Florida Boundary.
+The Yockanookany trailhead is the northern terminus of the Yockanookany Section of the Natchez Trace National Scenic Trail.
+This trailhead is open to hikers only.
+From this trailhead, the southern terminus at West Florida Boundary is about 26 miles away.

 Did You Know?